agoering/spice-pinball/docs/light-bar-exercise.md

 permalink: /docs/light-bar-exercise/
 ---

-Let's combine what we've learned about light patterns, analog sensors, and the numeric display (scoreboard) to make an indicator of the proximity sensor reading.
+Let's combine what we've learned about light patterns, analog sensors, and the numeric display (scoreboard) to make an indicator of the piezo sensor reading.
 Open the **light-bar-exercise** sketch.

 Notice that before ```setup()```, we set up the shift registers and declare some variables to hole onto the sensor value.
 Then, inside ```setup()``` we set the LEDs to all be off.